Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: System Model

 where ${\bf H}\in\mathbb{C}^{N_{\rm r}\times N_{\rm t}}$ denotes a channel matrix, and ${\bf z}[n]=[z_1[n], z_2[n],\ldots, z_{N_{\rm r}}[n]]^{\top}$ is a noise vector in which the elements are independent and identically distributed (i.i.d.) circularly-symmetric complex Gaussian random variables with zero mean and variance $\sigma^2$, i.e., $z_i[n]\sim\mathcal{CN}(0,\sigma^2)$.
 Each data symbol $x_i[n]$ satisfies $\mathbb{E}[|x_i[n]|^2]=1$ and is drawn from a constellation set $\mathcal{X}$ with constellation size $M=|\mathcal{X}|$.
 For instance, $\mathcal{X}=\{-1,+1\}$ for BPSK modulation.
 The SNR of the considered system is defined as $\rho = \frac{N_{\rm t}}{\sigma^2}$.

 We assume a block fading channel in which the channel remains constant for $T$ time slots.
 A transmission frame containing $T$ time slots consists of two different types of a frame: 1) a pilot transmission frame and 2) a data transmission frame.
 The first $T_{\rm t}$ time slots are allocated for the pilot transmission frame, and the subsequent $T_{\rm d}$ time slots are allocated for the data transmission frame, i.e., $T=T_{\rm t} + T_{\rm d}$.
-During the pilot transmission frame, the transmitter sends pilot signals that are known at the receiver, while during the data transmission frame, the transmitter sends data signals that convey the information to the receiver.
-The details will be explained in the sequel.